 Either situation kind of lags.

-Although I don’t have a quick fix for either issue, I do have a few suggestions for simple ways to earn extra money this weekend.
+Although I don’t have a quick fix for either issue, I do have a few suggestions for how to make extra money on the weekends.

-4 simple things you can do right now, to earn a little bit of extra money this weekend.
+4 simple things you can do right now, to make extra money on the weekends

 1. Sell stuff to make extra money